hpcaitech/ColossalAI/docs/source/en/features/mixed_precision_training_with_booster.md

 In Naive AMP mode, we achieved mixed precision training while maintaining compatibility with complex tensor and pipeline parallelism.
 This AMP mode will cast all operations into fp16.
-The following code block shows the `config.py` file for this mode.
+The following code block shows the mixed precision api for this mode.

 {{ autodoc:colossalai.booster.mixed_precision.FP16NaiveMixedPrecision }}